JetBrains/teamcity-documentation/topics/reporting-issues.md

 If it is the TeamCity server that is loading the CPU/IO or there is no substantial CPU/IO load and everything runs just fine except for TeamCity, then this is to be investigated further.

-Check if you have any [Conflicting Software](known-issues.md) like anti\-virus running on the machine and disable/uninstall it.
+Check if you have any [Conflicting Software](known-issues.md#Conflicting+Software) like anti\-virus running on the machine and disable/uninstall it.

 Check that the database used by TeamCity and the file storage of the TeamCity Data Directory do not have performance issues.

-If you have a substantial TeamCity installation, check your [memory settings](installing-and-configuring-the-teamcity-server.md) as the first step.
+If you have a substantial TeamCity installation, check your [memory settings](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) as the first step.

 #### Collect Data

 During the slow operation, take several thread dumps of the slow process (see below for thread dump taking approaches) with 5\-10 seconds interval.
-If the slowness continues, take several more thread dumps (e.g. 3\-5 within several minutes) and then repeat after some time (e.g. 10 minutes) while the process is still being slow.
+If the slowness continues, take several more thread dumps (for example, 3\-5 within several minutes) and then repeat after some time (for example, 10 minutes) while the process is still being slow.

 Then [send](https://confluence.jetbrains.com/display/TW/Feedback) us a detailed description of the issue accompanied with the thread dumps and full server (or agent) [logs](#Logging+events) covering the issue.
 Unless it is undesirable for some reason, the preferred way is to file an issue into our [issue tracker](http://youtrack.jetbrains.com/issues/TW) and let us know via support email.
-Please include all the relevant details of investigation, including the CPU/IO load information, what specifically is slow and what is not, note affected URLs, visible effects, etc. For large amounts of data, use [our file upload](#Uploading+Large+Data+Archives) service to share the archives with us.
+Please include all the relevant details of investigation, including the CPU/IO load information, what specifically is slow and what is not, note affected URLs, visible effects, and so on.
+For large amounts of data, use [our file upload](#Uploading+Large+Data+Archives) service to share the archives with us.

 ### Server Thread Dump